 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Dr. Hanna completed his residency training in internal medicine at Beth Israel Deaconess Medical Center and fellowship training in hematology and medical oncology at the Dana-Farber Cancer Institute in 2016.
-Prior to this, he earned his medical degree from Georgetown University School of Medicine in 2010, where he graduated summa cum laude, a member Alpha Omega Alpha Honor Society and the Kober Medalist for academic excellence.
-Dr. Hanna also graduated summa cum laude from the University of Florida.
+Dr. Hanna completed his fellowship training in hematology and medical oncology at Dana-Farber Cancer Institute in 2016.
+Prior to this, he earned his medical degree from Georgetown University School of Medicine in 2010, where he graduated summa cum laude, a member of Alpha Omega Alpha Honor Society and the Kober Medalist for academic excellence.
 He joined the faculty of the Center for Head and Neck Oncology in 2017.
 Dr. Hanna's clinical and translational research efforts are focused on both molecular and immunologic biomarker discovery to foster precision medicine approaches to treat head and neck cancers and improve patient outcomes.
 He maintains foundation and industry support to explore immuno-oncology approaches to treat head and neck cancers and high-risk oral precancerous lesions using novel combination immune checkpoint blockade, intra-tumoral injectables, and immune effector cell (IEC) therapies.
+He has additional interest in precision medicine approaches to treat salivary cancers of the head and neck, and in using cell-free DNA to treat and monitor human papillomavirus (HPV)-associated head and neck cancers.

 Dana-Farber Cancer Institute450 Brookline AvenueBoston, MA 02215Get Directions